 Located in Bairro Alto, the baroque church of Santa Catarina dates back to the 17th century and has suffered greatly from fires and natural disasters.

 Many of its details are gilded and it has a beautiful rococo ceiling.
-His organ was recently restored (in 2018), and we hope to be able to hear him soon!
+Its organ was recently restored (in 2018), and we hope to be able to hear it soon!

 Address: Calçada do Combro (Santa Catarina)